nest-desktop/nest-desktop/docs/user/usage-insite.rst

 Insite is a recording backend module which is also integrated in NEST Simulator.
 Basically, with Insite neuronal or network activity can be observed during the simulation.

-The Insite in NEST can be activated with this command:
+The Insite functionality in NEST can be activated with this command:

 .. code-block:: python